jakubkinst/Android-ViewModelBinding/README.md

 3. Use `File>New>ViewModelBinding>ViewModelBinding Screen` action to add a new screen

 ## Changelog
+#### v0.9 (Jun 21, 2016)
+- Added safe handling of Runnables in `runOnUiThread()` - if the ViewModel is not attached to an Activity/Fragment at the time, the Runnable will be executed once it is attached again
+- Added `getString()` method taking formatting arguments to ViewModel
+- Added `RetrofitCallViewModel` extension for handling Retrofit calls (see the source)
+- Updated dependencies (support library versions, targetSdkVersion, etc.)

 #### v0.8.3 (Mar 10, 2016)
 - Improved internal generics - more type-safety across the library